 Passenger Carrier Enforcement - Increase enforcement targeting passenger carriers, through roadside enforcement and destination details.
 Participate in National Passenger Carrier Strike Force activities.

 Goal: Insert goal from previous year CVSP (#, %, etc., as appropriate).

-Reduce the amount of Passenger Carrier crashes by 10% (33), from 325 to 293, by December 31, 2017.
+Reduce the amount of Passenger Carrier crashes by 10% (33), from 352 to 317, and fatal crashes 50% (3) from 6 to 3, by December 31, 2018.